peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 Note:  the `\n` sequences are newline characters, and the `-e` makes `echo` read those newlines correctly.

+Good work, but now we need to find a way to replace the title with something that generates the date automatically and then concatenates it with the title and the file suffix.

 ### Variables

 To make the title dynamic, we need to learn a few things about Bash variables.

 Simple variables are simple.
 For example, `a=1` sets `a` equal to 1.
 You don't need to declare a type or anything special.
 However, to use the variable, you must precede it by a dollar sign.
 So, `b=$a` will set `b` equal to `a`'s contents.

 Let's get fancy and set a variable equal to today's date.
 At the command prompt, `$ date +%Y-%m-%d` will print out the date in YYYY-MM-DD format, like 2017-12-01.
-See `date --help` for a full list of format options.
-In the script, we can write ``a=`date +%Y-%m-%d` `` to put today's date into the variable `a`.
+In the script, we can't just write `a=date +%Y-%m-%d` because the interpreter will get confused.
+To set a variable equal to the output of a program, you need to surround the program with backticks, so ``a=`date +%Y-%m-%d` ``.
 Now, any time we want to use that date, we can use `$a` instead.
 For example,

 {% highlight bash %}
 #!/bin/bash